 The Problem of God

-In a disarming, winsome, and persuasive way, The Problem of God responds to the top ten God questions of our present age, including:
+In a winsome, persuasive, and humble voice, The Problem of God responds to the top ten interrogations people bring against God, and Christianity, including:

 - What do we do with Christianity's violent history?